max-berman/tinder-api-authentication/README.md

 ---

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To complete this task please use this repo which is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts